Burdick, Kansas Main Street, courtesy Google Maps.

 By 1910, the town had a population of about 225 people and boasted a bank, a money order post office, telegraph and express offices, and several churches.

-In 1914 a fine brick building was built for the elementary school, and in 1921, in cooperation with Diamond Springs, a High School was built.
-The first graduating class of Diamond Valley Hight school was in 1923 with three students.
+In 1914, a fine brick building was built for the elementary school, and in 1921, in cooperation with Diamond Springs, a High School was built.
+The first graduating class of Diamond Valley High School was in 1923, with three students.
 That year, Burdick held its last fair, which had been so popular in previous years.

-However, in the following decades, the population of Burdick would fall, and the high school closed its doors in 1957, at which time students went to school at Lincolnville in Marion County.
-The grade school continued into the 1960s, when those students were also sent to Lincolnville.
-Today the grade school building has been the home of the American Legion Post and serves as the center for community activities.
+However, in the following decades, Burdick’s population fell, and the high school closed its doors in 1957.
+At that time, students went to school at Lincolnville in Marion County.
+The grade school continued into the 1960s when those students were also sent to Lincolnville.
+Today, the grade school building has been the home of the American Legion Post and serves as the center for community activities.

-Today, all that remains of the town are the Burdick Meat Locker, a family-owned business since 1921 that is known for its meat processing, beef jerky, and potato sausage; and the Burdick Oil Company, a family-owned gas station and ranch supply that celebrated its 70th anniversary in 2018.
+Today, all that remains of the town are the Burdick Meat Locker, a family-owned business since 1921 known for its meat processing, beef jerky, and potato sausage, and the Burdick Oil Company, a family-owned gas station and ranch supply that celebrated its 70th anniversary in 2018.
 In addition, the Hebron Lutheran Church and the United Methodist Church are still active.

-Though Burdick is an unincorporated community, it still maintains a post office and has a population of about 60.
-The area remains a farming and cattle ranch area.
+Though Burdick is an unincorporated community, it still maintains a post office.
+The population was about 62 in the 2020 census.
+The area remains a farming and cattle ranching area.
 Burdick’s famous citizen is former Kansas Senator Nancy Landon Kassebaum-Baker.

 Burdick is located about 27 miles southwest of Council Grove.
-The old Santa Fe Trail is located about three miles to the north of Burdick.
+The old Santa Fe Trail is about three miles north of Burdick.

 Also See: